p1x3lmx/tipCalculator/README.md

 # tipCalculator
 # First JavaScript program that I've coded, using the CDN documentation and W3School.com as reference.
 # This first version only is functional without any CSS.
+# Second Version with CSS, font and style.